Dental Assistant Schools

 The cost of schooling varies greatly depending on where you live and the program you choose.
 Total costs typically range from about $1,000 to $8,000.
 Look into what that cost includes, since this price may include certification exam fees, uniforms, supplies, and more.

-If you qualify, there are programs that can help you pay for school.
-The federal government offers several forms of financial aid (loans and grants), and many state governments also have programs designed to provide assistance to people who need to retrain for a new career.
+If you qualify, some programs can help you pay for school.
+The federal government offers several forms of financial aid (loans and grants).
+Many state governments also have programs designed to assist people who need to retrain for a new career.

 In addition, a number of professional organizations offer dental assisting scholarships to members who qualify.
 A few of these include: